-Skin cancer is the most common types of cancer with over 1 million new cases being diagnosed each year alone in the United States.
+Skin cancer is the most common type of cancer with over 1 million new cases being diagnosed each year alone in the United States.
 The physicians at Arkansas Dermatology treat many types of precancerous and cancerous skin conditions on a daily basis.
 When it comes to skin cancer, we have the experience you expect and the training you trust.

 What is Actinic Keratosis?

 An actinic keratosis, also known as a solar keratosis, is a scaly or crusty growth (lesion).
-It most often appears on the bald scalp, face, ears, lips, backs of the hands and forearms, shoulders, neck or any other areas of the body frequently exposed to the sun.
+It most often appears on the bald scalp, face, ears, lips, back of the hands and forearms, shoulders, neck or any other areas of the body frequently exposed to the sun.
 You'll most often see the plural, "keratoses," because there is seldom just one.
 Actinic keratosis is also known as a "pre-cancer."

 What do Actinic Keratoses look like?

 In the beginning, actinic keratoses are frequently so small that they are recognized by touch rather than sight.
 It feels as if you were running a finger over sandpaper.
 Often times, actinic keratoses develop slowly and reach a size from an eighth to a quarter of an inch.
 They may disappear only to reappear later.
 Most become red, but some will be light or dark tan, pink, a combination of these, or the same color as your skin.
 Occasionally they itch or produce a pricking or tender sensation.
 They can also become inflamed and surrounded by redness.
 In rare instances, actinic keratoses can even bleed.

 What does it mean if I have Actinic Keratoses?

 Actinic keratoses indicate that you have sustained sun damage to your skin and could develop skin cancer.
 These lesions are usually easily treatable.